Rainer Werner Fassbinder: Film career

-Starting at the age of 21, Fassbinder made forty-four films and television dramas in 15 years, along with directing 15 plays for the theatre.
+Beginning at the age of 21, Fassbinder made forty-four films and television dramas in 15 years, along with directing 15 plays for the theatre.
 These films were largely written or adapted for the screen by Fassbinder.
 He was also art director on most of the early films, editor or co-editor on many of them (often credited as Franz Walsh, though the spelling varies), and he acted in 19 of his own films as well as for other directors.
 He wrote 14 plays, created new versions of six classical plays, and directed or co-directed 25 stage plays.
 He wrote and directed four radio plays and wrote song lyrics.
 In addition, he wrote 33 screenplays and collaborated with other screenwriters on 13 more.
 On top of this, he occasionally performed many other roles such as cinematographer and producer on a small number of them.
 Working with a regular ensemble of actors and technicians, he was able to complete films ahead of schedule and often under budget and thus compete successfully for government subsidies.
 He worked fast, typically omitting rehearsals and going with the first take.

 Fassbinder's first ten films (1969–1971) were said to be an extension of his work in the theater, shot usually with a static camera and with deliberately unnaturalistic dialogue.

 In 1971 through 1977, his films brought him international attention, with films modeled, to ironic effect, on the melodramas Douglas Sirk made in Hollywood in the 1950s.
 In these films, Fassbinder explored how deep-rooted prejudices about race, sex, sexual orientation, politics and class are inherent in society, while also tackling his trademark subject of the everyday fascism of family life and friendship.

 The final films, from around 1977 until his death, were more varied, with international actors sometimes used and the stock company disbanded, although the casts of some films were still filled with Fassbinder regulars.
 He became increasingly idiosyncratic in terms of plot, form and subject matter in movies like The Marriage of Maria Braun (1979), The Third Generation (1979) and Querelle (1982).
 He also articulated his themes in the bourgeois milieu with his trilogy about women in post-fascist Germany: The Marriage of Maria Braun (1979), The Angst of Veronica Voss and Lola.

 "I would like to build a house with my films", Fassbinder once remarked.
 "Some are the cellars, others the walls, still others the windows.
 But I hope in the end it will be a house."

 Fassbinder's work as a filmmaker was honored in the 2007 exhibition Fassbinder: Berlin Alexanderplatz, which was organized by Klaus Biesenbach at the Museum of Contemporary Art together with Kunst-Werke Institute for Contemporary Art, Berlin.
 For his exhibition at MoMA, Klaus Biesenbach received the International Association of Art Critics (AICA) award.